 The MOSO Advantage

-At Motion Solutions, we have a track record of working with semiconductor equipment vendors.
+At Motion Solutions, we have a track record of working with semiconductor equipment vendors who built top tier semiconductor diodes, sensors, and other automation equipment.
 Our primary production floor features a class-1000 clean room with a class-100 laminar flow bench.
 We have specialized cleaning equipment and protocols in place to control contamination.
 In addition, our engineering team is well-versed in the nuances of designing equipment to operate in vacuum and at high temperatures.
 These techniques include the use of specialized materials, coatings, and lubricants.
 We have a helium-leak detector that equips us to test vacuum devices.
-Similarly, we can evaluate the performance of water-cooled equipment using pressurized circulating water to confirm designs are leakproof.
+Similarly, we can evaluate the performance of water-cooled equipment using pressurized circulating water to confirm designs are leak-proof.

 To minimize particle generation, bearings need to be properly designed, fabricated, and run in.
 Even the structure of the equipment and its alignment comes into play.
-Semiconductor equipment requires class A finishes free of tool marks, scratches, and abnormalities that might generate particulates.
-Procuring, fabricating, assembling, testing, and shipping parts without damaging them is both critical and extremely challenging.
+Equipment like semiconductor sensors and diodes requires class A finishes free of tool marks, scratches, and abnormalities that might generate particulates.
+Procuring, fabricating, assembling, testing, and shipping semiconductor parts without damaging them is both critical and extremely challenging.
 Our expert staff has years of training and experience in managing this process successfully.